alantech/iasql/docs/docs/How-to Guides/import.md

 sidebar_position: 5
 ---

-# Import existing infra

-Import existing AWS infrastructure into an IaSQL DB
+# Import infrastructure

-Coming soon
+When you start managing your cloud account with an IaSQL DB after `iasql new`, all the existing infrastructure in the account is automatically added to the db.
+Once you start managing your infrastructure with an IaSQL db, `iasql import` can rollback infrastructure changes, or stand up test environments, from previously generated backups created using `iasql export`.